marcpalmer/HORN/horn/reference-implementations/jquery/manual.md

 * value - the value to convert from
 * path - the property path of the value within the model
-* type - the operation type, either 'fromText' or 'toText'
+* type - the operation type, either 'fromText', 'fromJSON' or 'toText'
 * node - the DOM node that is bound to the property path

+When the fromJSON type is invoked, the value is the JSON object parsed out of the HTML.

 ### Telling HORN which model values should be converted

 Once you have added your custom converter, you can tell HORN which property paths should have the converter applied.

-To do this you just call *pattern*:
+To do this you just call *pattern* or *RegexPattern*:

 {% highlight javascript %}
-hornConverter.pattern( ".*Date", "Date");
+hornConverter.pattern( "*.*Date", "Date");
-hornConverter.pattern( ".*Count", "Integer");
+hornConverter.pattern( "*.*Count", "Integer");
 hornConverter.pattern( "books*.authors.total", "Integer");
 hornConverter.pattern( "books*.publicDomain", "Boolean");
+hornConverter.regexPattern( "books\[\d+\].public", "Boolean");
 {% endhighlight %}

-The first argument is a regular expression matching the property paths you want to have the converter applied to, and the second argument is the name of the converter.
+The first argument is a simple wildcard expression (* = any number of chars) or full regular expression matching the property paths you want to have the converter applied to, and the second argument is the name of the converter.